Ikram432k/Blog-client-repo/README.md

 <p>Blog API repo - <a href="https://github.com/Ikram432k/Project-Blog-API" target="_blank" rel="noopener noreferrer">click here!</a></p>

 <h3>Summary</h3>
 <p>This project was made for <a href="https://www.theodinproject.com/paths/full-stack-javascript/courses/nodejs/lessons/blog-api" target="_blank" rel="noopener noreferrer">The Odin Project's</a> NodeJS curriculum.
-The goal of the project was to build a restful API that can be used to build a blog client and a blog CMS, it was made with the React JS Library, NodeJs, Express, and MongoDb.</p>
+The goal of the project was to build a restful API that can be used to build a blog client , it was made with the React JS Library, NodeJs, Express, and MongoDb.</p>
  <h3>Technologies:</h3>
   <ul>
   <li>MongoDB</li>